Define the working directory

 Step 3: Glacier initialization

 The third step is to fetch and initialize all the necessary data for our glaciers of interest.
-This is strongly built on top of OGGM, mostly providing a Julia interface to automatize this.
+This is strongly built on top of the Open Global Glacier Model (OGGM) Python package, mostly providing a Julia interface to automatize preprocessing of the glacier data.
 The package Gungnir is used to fetch the necessary data from the RGI and other sources.
 The data is then stored in servers and fetched and read using Rasters.jl directly by Sleipnir.jl when needed.

 Then, we initialize those glaciers based on those RGI IDs and the parameters we previously specified.